gardenlinux/gardenlinux/features/_oras/README.md

 ### Description
 <website-feature>
-This flag shows how to push to an OCI compatible registry using [oras](https://oras.land).
-It is only for demonstration and does *not* alter the contents or results of the builded artifacts.
+This flag feature shows how to push to an OCI compatible registry image using [oras](https://oras.land).
+It is only for demonstration and does *not* alter the contents or results of a built artifacts.
 </website-feature>